V-Sekai/world/01_ingest_validate.md

 > :warning: **Caution:** While it may seem tempting to write a parser from scratch for Godot's TSCN format, remember that most distributed assets are binary SCNs rather than TSCNs for faster loading and smaller download sizes.
 Loading TSCNs can be extremely slow.
 Also, bundling assets like textures can lead to issues similar to the Doom 3 problem where every asset was a text file, resulting in easy modding but terrible loading times.

 > :bulb: **Solution:** To overcome this issue, consider reading and writing both TSCN and SCN formats.
 This approach will allow you to balance between fast loading times and small download sizes of binary SCNs, and the flexibility and ease of use of TSCNs.

+#### Godot Scene

+1. Reconstructs a virtual tree from a flat array of nodes to prevent node paths from breaking out of the scene.
+2. Strips resources like gdscripts in the packed scene using a whitelist.
+3. Handles different scenes differently based on their context:
+   - Avatar or maps
+   - Applies different whitelists
+   - Allows 2D nodes only if they're part of another viewport.

 #### Mesh Vertex Attributes